ThKrypt/QualCoder/07-Coding-Text.md

 * Ctrl E. Enter and exit text edit mode.
 (Deprecated, version 2.9 and up, a button to enter and exit text mode).

+* Ctrl Z. (QC 2.9) Restores the last coding that was unmarked.

 ## Search text

 The coding text dialog contains a search for text function at the top middle, with tick boxes for searching case sensitive and for searching through all text files.
 When in the text area, selecting some text and pressing the shortcut key ‘s’ will fill the search text box and focus on the ‘next’ arrow button for quickly looking through the document for the selected text.
 The search requires a minimum of 3 characters as a default.
 Right-click to change the default to 5 characters, or to search only after Enter is pressed.
 The Case sensitive check box will limit to case sensitive searching.
 The All files check box will continue the search through other text files.